Propylene Glycol: Benefits, Uses, and Top Skincare Products

 Humectants

 Humectants are substances that attract water.
 They pull moisture from the air or from the deeper layers of your skin (the dermis) into the top layer (the epidermis).
-It's best for dehydrated skin that feels tight or looks dull.
+This is best for dehydrated skin that feels tight or looks dull.

 Emollients are primarily oils and lipids.
 Their goal is to repair the skin barrier and make the surface feel soft and supple.
-It is best for dry, rough, or flaky skin.
-Some of the well-known skincare actives are Squalane, Petrolatum, Mineral Oil, and Shea Butter.
+This is ideal for dry, rough, or flaky skin.

 How to Use Propylene Glycol in Skincare?